ArmisJoe/3dEngine/readme/README.md

 ï»¿#QUEENGINE3D

-QUEENGINE3D is a 3D Engine meant for videogames developed in C++ by students Pau Olivé and Josep Huguet at Universitat Politécnica de Catalunya (UPC).
+QUEENGINE3D is a 3D Engine meant for videogames developed in C++ by students Pau Olive and Josep Huguet at Universitat Politecnica de Catalunya (UPC).

 Github & Repository: